 Need something to do this weekend?
-Here are five Vancouver burger destinations that will make you glad you eat meat.
+Here are five of the best burger spots in the Lower Mainland.

 What a lot of places that boast about having the “best burger in town” do wrong is trying to reinvent the wheel.
 They throw on gold-crusted truffles and beef from cows that are on a strict Himalayan grass and vodka diet.
 What makes Texx Big Burger great is that it doesn’t need any of those fancy gimmicks.
 We’re talking about your simple, no-nonsense, meat and cheese kind of burger, and it’s incredible.

 Not only that, but Texx is every introvert's dream restaurant.
 You don’t have to talk to anyone when you order.
 Instead of ordering at the counter, you’re given a pencil and a piece of paper with everything on the menu.
 You check off which kind of protein you want (beef, chicken, fish, or veggie), then check off every sauce and topping.